 - The installation process does not allow you to enable auditing for Identity Manager components.
 You must configure auditing for each component after completing the installation.
-For more information, see NetIQ Identity Manager - Configuring Auditing in Identity Manager. - Identity Vault is installed automatically with OES.
-To configure Identity Manager Engine on OES platform, you must select Custom Configuration and then select Add to an Existing Vault.
+For more information, see NetlQ Identity Manager Configuring Auditing in Identity Manager. - Identity Vault is installed automatically with OES.
+To configure Identity Manager Engine on OES platform, you must select Custom Configuration and then select Add to an Existing Vault. - Ensure that the Identity Applications, Identity Reporting, and the databases are uniformly configured with either the FQDN or IP address.
+In other words, you must not configure these components with a combination of FQDN and IP addresses. - For containers, it is recommended to specify the FQDN value instead of the IP address.

-Table 4-1 describes the parameters required for configuring Identity Manager components in typical mode.
+Table 5-1 describes the parameters required for configuring Identity Manager components in typical mode.

-Table 4-1 Typical Configuration
+Table 5-1 Typical Configuration

 Parameter Parameter in the Silent Properties File Typical Configuration Identity Manager Engine Common password IS_COMMON_PASSWORD Specifies whether you want to set a common password.
 Identity Vault Administrator name ID_VAULT_ADMIN_LDAP Specifies the relative distinguished name (RDN) of the administrator object in the tree that has full rights, at least to the context to which this server is added.
 Identity Applications Common password IS_COMMON_PASSWORD Specifies whether you want to set a common password.
-Ensure that the password meets the considerations specified in the "Using Non-Intuitive Passwords During Configuration" on page 49 section.
+Ensure that the password meets the considerations specified in the "Using Non-Intuitive Passwords During Configuration" on page 77 section.
 Identity Vault Administrator name ID_VAULT_ADMIN_LDAP Specifies the relative distinguished name (RDN) of the administrator object in the tree that has full rights, at least to the context to which this server is added.
 Hostname (FQDN in lowercase) Specifies the fully qualified distinguished name or the default IP address of the server.
 Application Server DNS/IP address TOMCAT_SERVLET_HOSTN AME Specifies the IP address of the Tomcat server.
 Identity Applications administrator name UA_ADMIN Specifies the name of the administrator account for the identity applications.
 Identity Reporting Common password IS_COMMON_PASSWORD Specifies whether you want to set a common password.
-Ensure that the password meets the considerations specified in the "Using Non-Intuitive Passwords During Configuration" on page 49 section.
+Ensure that the password meets the considerations specified in the "Using Non-Intuitive Passwords During Configuration" on page 77 section.
 Identity Vault Hostname/IP Address ID_VAULT_HOST Specifies the IP address of the server where Identity Vault is installed.
 Identity Vault Administrator Name ID_VAULT_ADMIN_LDAP Specifies the relative distinguished name (RDN) of the administrator object in the tree that has full rights, at least to the context to which this server is added.
 Identity Vault Administrator Password ID_VAULT_PASSWORD Specifies the password for the Administrator object.
 For example, password .
 Hostname (FQDN in lowercase) Specifies the fully qualified distinguished name or the default IP address of the server.
 Connect to an external One SSO server Specifies whether you want to a connect to a different One SSO server.